Why do we fight with our spouse?

 By hearing this new CEO’s vacation plan, I realized that either I’m not understanding something or there is a huge problem with us.

-I quickly learned that more work will not necessarily increase more results.
+I’ve seen some of the ultra-performers statement that more work will not necessarily increase more results.

-More of the same usually results in more of the same, when what we actually want is better than what we already have.
+Ultra-performers mostly say that more of the same usually results in more of the same, when what we actually want is better than what we already have.

 I learned from this new CEO that effectiveness wins over effort and we eventually lose if we start to do a lot of things instead of the right things.

-I said, “I’ve read your book.
+During our conversation I said, “I’ve read your book.
 You say that you want to add value to people’s lives through sustaining innovation, but that’s not easy in my home country.

 People don’t trust business people and entrepreneurs.